UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ### Adding an element

-Adding an element to a dictionary is done by creating a new key and affecting a value to it.
+Adding an element to a dictionary is done by creating a new key and attaching a value to it.

 ~~~
 print('Original dictionary:', d)
 d['jane']=24
 print('New dictionary:', d)
 ~~~
-{: .language-bash}
+{: .language-python}
 ~~~
 Original dictionary: {'alice': 35, 'bob': 18}
 New dictionary: {'alice': 35, 'bob': 18, 'jane': 24}